-The last 12 months has seen rapid takeup of fully-depleted silicon-on-insulator (FD-SOI) process technologies.
+Looking back over the last 18 months, there has been a rapid uptake of fully-depleted silicon-on-insulator (FD-SOI) process technologies.
 With production at foundries such as GlobalFoundries and Samsung now in full swing, more and more analog designers are reaping the benefits of FD-SOI.

-At Thalia we’ve been at the forefront of some of these changes, having worked on multiple customer projects that use FD-SOI technology.
+At Thalia we’ve been at the forefront of some of these changes, having worked with multiple customer on projects that use FD-SOI technology.

-So I thought that now would be a good time to take a look at some of the drivers behind this shift, and the benefits and challenges it can bring for the analog designer.
+Given that we are now effectively prevented from going to meet with clients and prospects, I thought that now would be a good time to take a look at some of the drivers behind this shift towards FD-SOI, and the benefits and challenges it can bring for the analog designer.

 Figure 1 contrasts the structures of traditional bulk planar and SOI type transistors.
 The main difference is the inclusion of a buried oxide layer that isolates the channel of the transistor from the bulk silicon of the substrate.
 This results in a very thin, controllable channel structure, with much lower leakage currents being ‘lost’ into the device substrate than traditional alternatives.

 This in turn improves two key figures of merit for the device.
 First, standby power consumption is dramatically reduced.
 Second, the threshold voltage is much more predictable and controllable – yields are improved, and power/performance tradeoffs via voltage scaling are more easily enabled.